rexwang/7geese_test/README.md

 # Install global dependencies.
 Depending on your user account you may need to
 # gain elevated privileges using something like `sudo`.
 npm install -g grunt-cli bower

-# Optionally install coveralls (integration is baked in with Travis CI).
-npm install -g coveralls

 # Install NPM dependencies.
 npm install